terminalcloud/apps/docs/piwigo.md

 - Plugins.
 - Video Support.

 ---

 ## Usage

 Just spin up your Terminal based on this snapshot.
 Access the admin section by clicking to "Piwigo Admin login" and access with the credentials provided (see below).

-Once you're logged as admin, go to the Administration area to customize your site.
+Once you're logged as an admin, go to the administration area to customize your site.

 ### Credentials